 If you loved playing dress up as a child, you’ll love Sugarfoot’s curated collection.
 Shop a wide variety of handpicked shoes, apparel, jewelry and accessories that will make you feel amazing–all available at affordable prices and delivered with excellent customer service.
 This custom boutique was birthed from boutique owner, Viola Esdaille’s love of shoes and all things sparkly.
 As a child, she loved playing dress up in her grandmother’s closet.
 Her long-time love of sparkle grew into a business that aims to make every customer look and feel incredible, even on a budget.

-Flavors abound at KJ’s Cakery Bakery.
-This boutique bakery offers custom desserts that meet every customer’s specific request.
+Creative confections and cakes abound at KJ’s Cakery Bakery.
+This boutique bake shop offers custom desserts that meet every customer’s specific request.
 Founder, Kathy Jo Miller, has had a love for baking and an entrepreneurial spirit since she was a young girl.
 Her first foray into the bakery world was Taylor Made Pantry, a bakery focusing on cake pops.
 The business grew and evolved and KJ’s Cakery Bakery was born–creating uniquely-designed, made-to-order cakes and desserts.
 The bakery offers a variety of decadent cake flavors from traditional White Wedding Cake to exotic Chocolate Sriracha–and everything in between!
-Stop by the once-a-month cake tasting to try new flavors.

 Hours: Tues.–Sat., 11:30 a.m.-7 p.m.